dinhyen/dinhyen.github.io/source/travel/france/aix-en-provence/index.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/aix-en-provence/aixenprovencefontainesquare.jpg'/>

-Cézanne's workshop where the artist lived and worked during the last years of his life.
+C&eacute;zanne's workshop where the artist lived and worked during the last years of his life.

 <img src='https://dl.dropboxusercontent.com/u/52804626/aix-en-provence/aixenprovenceateliercezannefacade.jpg'/>

-Cézanne's place of residence and workshop is in a quiet, somewhat isolated neighborhood not far from the old quarters.
+C&eacute;zanne's place of residence and workshop is in a quiet, somewhat isolated neighborhood not far from the old quarters.
 It's a rather unassuming 2-story house surrounded by a luxuriant garden that seems to have been left to grow untended.
 The workshop on the 2nd floor is basically a large room devoid of furnishings.
-Displayed here are many of Cézanne's still-life models, paintings, tools, and personal artifacts.
+Displayed here are many of C&eacute;zanne's still-life models, paintings, tools, and personal artifacts.

 <img src='https://dl.dropboxusercontent.com/u/52804626/aix-en-provence/aixenprovenceateliercezannevert.jpg'/>